cnpryer/huak/README.md

 A Python package manager written in Rust inspired by Cargo.

-Usage: huak <COMMAND>
+Usage: huak [OPTIONS] <COMMAND>

 Commands:
-  activate  Activate the project's virtual environment* add       Add a dependency to the existing project audit     Check for vulnerable dependencies and license compatibility* build     Build tarball and wheel for the project config    Interact with the configuration of huak
+  activate  Activate the project's virtual environment* add       Add dependencies to the project audit     Check for vulnerable dependencies and license compatibility* build     Build tarball and wheel for the project config    Interact with the configuration of huak